-Miranda Yes, I have a friend called Bill.
+Miranda Yes, I have a friend named Bill.
 We've been friends since I was a teenager.

 Catherine That's perfect.
-My advice is this: when your husband's ex-wife phones and asks him to go and see her, phone Bill and arrange to meet and have a drink or go to the cinema.
+My advice is this: When your husband's ex-wife calls and asks him to go and see her, call Bill and arrange to meet and have dinner or go to the movies.
 Every time your husband meets his ex or has a long phone call, then you meet Bill or have a long phone call.
 He'll soon see what's happening, and he'll stop seeing his ex.